Uniservitate Award 2024

 Solidarity Service-Learning in Catholic Higher Education

-The Uniservitate Award is a global recognition of the best solidarity service-learning experiences in Catholic Higher Education.
+The Uniservitate Award is a global recognition to the best solidarity service-learning experiences in Catholic Higher Education.
 It is based on the assertion of the Global Compact on Education: “The true service of education is education to service”.

 The Award objectives are the following: